 The initial standalone wayfinding application provided these features and more for the facilities’ visitors.
 Over time, however, the organization realized that in order to deliver patients, visitors and physicians a consistent digital experience, they needed to roll in wayfinding to its main patient/consumer facing application as well as enhance that application’s capabilities.

-The Healthcare System brought in WWT Asynchrony Labs (ASL) to integrate the features and functionality from the wayfinding application into their main consumer facing application.
+The Healthcare System brought in software developers from WWT to integrate the features and functionality from the wayfinding application into their main consumer facing application.

 While working to integrate the wayfinding functionality, we recognized that there were broader issues in the client’s user interface and user experience components, their overall code for both iOS and Android applications and the application delivery pipeline.
 This caused issues with easily and frequently releasing code to production environments and halted the offering of new digital experiences.